sczhou/CodeFormer/README.md

 NOTE that *w* is in [0, 1].
 Generally, smaller *w* tends to produce a higher-quality result, while larger *w* yields a higher-fidelity result.

-The results are in the `results` folder.
+The results will be saved in the `results` folder.

 ### Citation
 If our work is useful for your research, please consider citing: